wenzeslaus/python-grass-addon/README.md

 ## How to use this tutorial

+### Using only GRASS GIS

+Start GRASS GIS on you computer.
+Browse through IPython Notebooks as rendered on GitHub.
+To do this you just need to click on one of the files with the suffix `.ipynb`.
+In GRASS GIS in *Layer Manager* window, select *Python shell* in the bottom to get an interactive Python console where you can input, edit and run the examples.
+You may want to make the window bigger to have more space for the code.

+### With IPython and Git

 Navigate to the directory where you want to work and clone this repository (unless you already downloaded a copy):